~ Established in 1982 ~

 - Summer Programs (Art Camp and Science Exploration Camp) including Vacation Bible School.
 These programs both serve as a great introduction to the preschool and as a great transition to their next year class.

 - Small Classes and Qualified Staff.
-Our classroom vary from 12 to 16 kids with a Teacher and Assistant Teacher(s) in each class.
+Our classrooms vary from 12 to 16 kids with a Teacher and Assistant Teacher(s) in each class.

 - Field Trips.
-Busy Bee schedules one field trip to Littleton Museum each year, and we encourage parents to accompany us.
+Busy Bee schedules a field trip to Littleton Museum and to the Highline Canal on our Walk-a-thon and have snack when we reach the Milliken Park.
+We encourage parents to join us.

 - Healthy Practices.
 With your child’s health in mind, best practices recommend that each child use the restroom and wash their hands for 20 seconds before arriving in the classroom.
 This practice keeps both students and staff healthy.